 At MacKillop Family Services, we are passionate about working with communities so children can thrive.
 Our services begin at supporting families so they can build on their strengths, and create an environment where children can develop to their potential.

-Our work is made possible through the generous contributions and ongoing commitment of many individuals, community organisations, businesses and philanthropic partners.
+Our work is made possible through the generous donations and ongoing commitment of many individuals, community organisations, businesses and philanthropic partners.